Managing your diet

 - Most leafy herbs – check suitability before use

-- Most non-citric fruit juices
+- Most fruit juices without citrus fruits

 - Herbal teas – with the exception of those listed below